-Does going on weekend away without the kid make you selfish parents?
+Does going on a weekend away without the kid make you selfish parents?

 The event invite